Live Puffin Nest Cam - Seal Island, Maine.

 Identification: colorful pigeon-sized birds.

 Breeding Information: They lay one egg in their burrow homes.
 The male and female share incubation duties.
 Incubation is about 40 days.
 Once the baby "puffling" hatches both parents will feed it a diet of fresh fish for about 6 weeks.
 After that 45 days the "puffling" is mature enough to leave the nest.
-To contribute more information about the Puffin nest please visit the Puffins Wiki page.
 To make a donation please visit audubon.org.